-You can also verify this by using the administrative console to open the properties of the application server which contains the samples, selecting "MDBSamples" and clicking "uninstall".
+You can also verify this installation by using the administrative console to open the properties of the application server which contains the samples.
+Select MDBSamples and click uninstall.

 If the problem persists, review the section Messaging (JMS) component troubleshooting tips